Oman gives initial guidance for dollar sukuk - document

-Citi (C.N), Gulf International Bank, HSBC (HSBA.L), Standard Chartered (STAN.L), Bank ABC and Bank Muscat (BKMB.OM) are arranging the deal, which is expected to launch later on Tuesday, according to the document from one of the banks in the deal.
+Citi, Gulf International Bank, HSBC, Standard Chartered, Bank ABC and Bank Muscat are arranging the deal, which is expected to launch later on Tuesday, according to the document from one of the banks in the deal.

 Our Standards: The Thomson Reuters Trust Principles.